-Some 3 in 10 people worldwide, or 2.1 billion, lack access to safe, readily available water at home, according to a new report by WHO and UNICEF.
+Three in 10 people globally lack access to safe, readily available water at home.

 This is 28% of the world’s population.

 The MVP Filtration system is the fastest, easiest, and most cost-efficient way to get pure potable water to communities in need.
-At 0.1 micron absolute, it is impossible for any bacteria, protozoa or cysts to pass through the filter i.e. Cholera, Botulism, Typhoid, Amoebic Dysentery, E. coli, Giardia, and so on.
+At 0.1 micron absolute, it’s impossible for any bacteria, protozoa or cysts to pass through the filter.

 The filters contain a high number of tiny ‘U’-shaped, hollow fiber micro-tubes that trap contaminants while allowing decontaminated water to freely pass through at a high flow rate.

-One filter can provide up to 100 people with clean water for up to 5 years or one million gallons.
+One filter can provide up to 100 people with clean water for up to five5 years or one million gallons, whichever comes first.

-Day two we did an implementation in the Canovanas Church Iglesia De Dios Emanuel.
-We met with 10 community leaders, and helped them implement three filters each (30 total) after an in-depth training and conversation on the benefits of using the filter.
+Day two they met with 10 community leaders and helped them implement three filters each (30 total) after an in-depth training and conversation on the benefits of using the filter.

-With these conversations, we gained access to a school, a fire department, and multiple neighborhoods that are putting together leadership meetings to train and build the network.
+With these conversations, Waves for Water gained access to a school, a fire department, and multiple neighborhoods, building a network for lasting change.

 The Courier Program has one goal: empower the masses to help solve the world water crisis.
 How?
 Piggyback travelers that are already going to places with water needs, arm them with a water filter and the knowledge of how to implement it into a small community.

 The idea isn’t to get one person to offload 100 filters and call it a day.
-We want 100,000 travelers to each pack 1-10 filters and deliver them around the globe, creating a ripple effect of clean water and global connectivity.
+If 100,000 travelers each pack 1-10 filters and deliver them around the globe, it creates a ripple effect of clean water and global connectivity.

 The Courier Program has successfully implemented filtration systems in 90 countries, including Haiti, Indonesia, Chile, Pakistan, and Bali.
 Each of these examples is being used as success models that can be applied worldwide.

-If measured by scale within Puerto Rico, we have implemented over 7,000 filters impacting over 195,000 people, to date.
-We have also installed 120 cisterns across the island and five water catchment systems installed in farms and community gardens.
+In Puerto Rico, they’ve implemented over 7,000 filters impacting over 195,000 people to date.
+They’ve also installed 120 cisterns across the island and five water catchment systems in farms and community gardens.